Honeymoon Journaling: How to Document Your First Trip as a Married Couple

 What to Capture Beyond Tourist Shots

-Everyone photographs the beach, the famous landmark, the beautiful view.
-Those matter, but they're not what makes a honeymoon journal special.
+Everyone photographs the famous landmark.
+Here's what makes a honeymoon journal special:

 First Moments